Hellenic Railways Organisation: History

 On 5 September 2023, Storm Daniel triggered largescale flooding in Thessaly.
 The rail infrastructure was badly affected in the region, cutting off both Regional and Intercity routes as significant parts of the infrastructure were washed away.
 OSE engineers were on the ground in the worst affected areas Domokos, Doxaras, and Paleofarsalos to assess the extent of the damage, and prepare detailed reports, and seek financial assistance from the European Union.

 50 km of tracks was completely destroyed Repairing the extensive damage, was estimated at between 35 and 45 million euros.
 OSE managing director, Panagiotis Terezakis, spoke of reconstruction works reaching 50 million euros, confirming at the same time that there will be no rail traffic in the effected sections of the network for at least a month.
 The devastation goes beyond the tracks and signalling, affecting costly equipment such as the European Train Control System (ETCS), which enhances rail safety.
 In November 2023, rail services resumed between Larissa and Rapsani after the devastating storm With Through services from Athens to Thessaloniki recommencing on 16 December 2023.
-However services between Larissa and Volos remain suspended across Thessaly’s coast until the track is repaired, with a rail-replacement bus in operation.
+However services between Larissa and Volos remain suspended across Thessaly's coast until the track is repaired, with a rail-replacement bus in operation.

 In December 2024 it was announced that ERGOSE would merge back into OSE bringing together the responsible for managing railway infrastructure projects (particularly those co-funded by European Union) with managing railway assets, maintenance of stations and bridges, as well as the leasing and sale of railway properties into a single operational structure.

-In 2025, a deal was reached for Deutsche Bahn to assist in modernizing Greece’s railway system.
+In 2025, a deal was reached for Deutsche Bahn to assist in modernizing Greece's railway system.
 Deutsche Bahn will support the operation and improvement of parts of the Greek rail network, contributing technical expertise, staff training, and operational guidance.
-The agreement follows Greece’s efforts to enhance railway safety and infrastructure after a major train accident in 2023 and is part of a initiative to strengthen public transport systems across member states.
+The agreement follows Greece's efforts to enhance railway safety and infrastructure after a major train accident in 2023 and is part of an initiative to strengthen public transport systems across member states.
 The cooperation includes the deployment of German railway specialists and engineers to Greece, where they will assist in improving rail services and operations.

+In August 2025, the Greek Ministry of Infrastructure and Transport confirmed the creation of a new body, Greek Railways (Σιδηρόδρομοι Ελλάδος) to assume responsibility for rail infrastructure, planning, modernisation projects, and rolling stock across Greece.
+Previously, these functions were divided among several state-owned entities: OSE, which managed infrastructure; ERGOSÉ, responsible for modernisation projects; and GAIAOSÉ, which owned stations, buildings, and rolling stock.
+OSE had overseen both infrastructure and operations until its vertical separation in 2005.
+Rail safety has been identified as a key priority.
+The merger follows the July approval of a Parliamentary Bill to restructure the national railway system, a direct response to the Tempi accident of February 2023, in which 43 people died after a head-on collision.